A Phenomenological Approach to Interactive Knot Diagrams: Method

 It ensures that both intersections viewed as angles on the curve will not move by much and thus also stay in the same location.
 Instead of $\sin(\pi \cdot x)$, any other continuous function strictly increasing on $[0,0.5)$ and symmetric about $0.5$ will do as well.
 When executing the described procedure with this metric, intersections can be correctly mapped not just through planar isotopy moves but also legal Reidemeister 1, 2 \& 3 moves.
 It does however not safeguard against attempted Reidemeister-like illegal moves, which we will treat now.

 In order to prevent wrong versions of Reidemeister moves, we have to look at them one by one:

 \begin{enumerate} \item The first Reidemeister move cannot go wrong.
 If a single intersection is created, we arbitrarily assign it a boolean \texttt{false}.
 If it is deleted, we forget about its boolean. \item The second is slightly trickier.
-If two intersections are created, we assign both the same boolean \texttt{false}.
-If in turn two are deleted, we have to check whether the two adjacent (in terms of $d_\gamma$) pairs $(t_i, s_i), (t_j, s_j)$ have the same boolean.
+If two intersections are created, we assign both the same boolean.
+To anticipate the intuition of the user, we put $t_j$ over $s_j$ or vice versa depending on which is closer to the time point selected by the user.
+This creates an effect of picking a part of string and pulling it over another.
+A special case can occur when the point that is pulled over is exactly the location $\gamma(0)=\gamma(1)$, so we have to use the periodic distance $d_\gamma$ once again to determine which time point is closer to the selected one.
+If in turn two intersections are deleted, we have to check whether the two adjacent (in terms of $d_\gamma$) pairs $(t_i, s_i), (t_j, s_j)$ have the same boolean.
 The move is only executed when either both $t_i, t_j$ or both $s_i, s_j$ go over, that is when both have the same boolean.
 Otherwise, the move might not have been a homotopy. \item The third Reidemeister move is also the most difficult.
 For legal moves, we already took care of choosing the right booleans for the frame after the move in the considerations above, so we need only detect when three intersections $(t_1,s_1), (t_2,s_2), (t_3, s_3)$ involved in the move form a tangle.
 A tangle is formed when none of the three strands goes over the other two.
 There are many ways to extract this from the data our application has access to, for example going through all possible combinations of two intersections.
 A spatial way to approach it would be to check if the dot product of the normalised tangent $\dot \gamma (t) \cdot \dot \gamma(s)$ of two of the intersection at the strands going over $t$ and $s$ approaches 1 as the intersections get closer, which has to be the case for one pair in a legal Reidemeister 3. \end{enumerate}